top of page

 Insulation:

 • Window covers: Reflecting window covers can help trap heat inside your car.
-You can make your own using cardboard and aluminum foil, or purchase them at auto parts stores.
+You can make your own using cardboard and aluminum foil or space blankets.

 • Blankets and sleeping bags: Wrap yourself in blankets or sleeping bags to retain your body heat.